rns/Marpa-the-Parser/Defining-Semantics-in-SLIF.md

     + Blessed is the Data

-        Actions as blessings of parse nodes' values blessed into `bless_package` processed with subs in the same package.
+        Actions as blessings of nodes' values blessed into `bless_package` processed with subs in the same package.

         [example](https://metacpan.org/pod/release/JKEGL/Marpa-R2-2.078000/pod/Scanless.pod)